Charity Dingle: 2000–2005

-2009–
+2009–present

 Charity is shocked to see Cain and Debbie at her wedding to Michael Conway (Jamie Belman) and Debbie's news that she and Michael were having an affair.
 Cain tells Michael that Charity used to be a prostitute and Michael leaves Charity at the altar.
 Charity reveals that she knew Michael was having doubts and told him that she was pregnant to stop him leaving.
 Michael is told, very clearly, to choose either Charity or Debbie.
 He chooses Debbie but she ignores him, choosing to spend time with Charity and Noah.
 Debbie invites Charity and Noah to move in with her, which they do.

 From family gossip, Charity learns that Cain stole money from the Kings and teams up with Carl King (Tom Lister) to get it back.
 She reconciles with Cain and learns that the money is kept in a storage unit.
 She takes the money but changes her mind but Cain and Debbie catch her.
 Cain gives Charity the money and leaves the village.
 Charity moves in with Marlon and tries to give Debbie the money but she refuses so Charity donates it to the church but Debbie retrieves it.
 Cain returns and he and Charity agree to be civil.
 During an argument, Debbie sets fire to the money and realizing they have nothing left to argue about, Charity proposes to Cain and he accepts.
-Cain organizes a surprise wedding and Chas Dingle (Lucy Pargeter) brings Charity to the registry office.
-Charity is surprised but won't marry Cain, telling him that she loves him but is not ready to settle down yet.
+Cain organises a surprise wedding and Chas Dingle (Lucy Pargeter) brings Charity to the registry office.
+Charity is surprised but will not marry Cain, telling him that she loves him but is not ready to settle down yet.

 Charity and Cain start stealing cars to make money after Charity steals a businessman's keys after flirting with him at a local hotel.
 However, the second time they try this, they learn that their target, Declan Macey (Jason Merrells), knows people in the village and spots Charity.
 Declan tells her that he will not go to the police if she returns the car and has a drink with him.